Last updated on .

 Birth House of General Santander

 Somewhat detached from the rest of Gran Colombia Park is the Birth House of General Santander (Casa Natal del General Santander).
 It sits on the north end of the park.
 This house was the highlight of our visit to Villa del Rosario.
-Admission is free (as of September 2023), and it’s open daily except Mondays from 8am to noon and 2pm to 5pm.
+Admission is free (as of September 2023), and it’s open daily except Mondays.
+Please be aware it’s closed from 11am to 2pm Tuesday through Friday and noon to 2pm on Saturdays and Sundays.

 The house was the birthplace of Francisco de Paula Santander (1792-1840), who lived in the house until the age of 13.
 It now houses an excellent interactive museum that chronicles the history of Colombia from pre-Columbian and colonial times through Colombian independence.
 Unfortunately, everything is in Spanish.